 Whole body scan.
 Coloured magnetic resonance imaging (MRI) scan of the whole body of a man in coronal (frontal) section.
-His head and brain (upper centre) are seen in sagittal (side) section.
-The skeleton (white/purple) is visible as the long bones of the limbs and the vertebrae of the spine.
-In the chest, the lungs are dark green.
-In the abdomen, the lobes of the liver are pale green, while the flattened bladder (purple) is in the pelvis.
+His skeleton (white) is visible as the long bones of the limbs and the vertebrae of the spine.
+At top, the two cerebral hemispheres of the brain are seen in the skull.
+In the chest, the lungs are red.
+In the abdomen, the lobes of the liver are light brown, while the flattened bladder (red) is in the pelvis.
 This whole body image is the product of a number of MRI scans made along the length of the body and then combined.
 MRI scanning uses radio waves and a powerful magnetic field to produce "slice" images through the body.

 Model release not required.
 Property release not required.